Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: RESULTS

-The scatter broadening ($\tau_\mathrm{sc}$) expected from the measured scintillation bandwidth is $\sim2\mu$s, which is much smaller than the $\sim2.6$ms time resolution of the GMRT intensity timestream.
-The scintillation has undergone some change between the two days, as we notice two conspicuous differences between the autocorrelations: first, the peak feature is narrower in frequency lag and, second, a small but perceptible rotation of the major axis on the second day with respect to the first.
-The structure in the frequency-lag autocorrelation function is evidence for multiple fringe spacings, corresponding to the many distinct islands of power in the GMRT secondary spectra shown in Figure~\ref{fig:GMRT-sec-spectra}.
+The scatter broadening ($\tau_\mathrm{sc}$) expected from the measured scintillation bandwidth is $\lesssim1\mu$s, which is much smaller than the $\sim2.6$ms time resolution of the recorded beam.
+We notice two conspicuous differences between the two GMRT 2D ACFs: first, the peak feature is narrower in frequency lag and, second, a small but perceptible rotation of the major axis on the second day with respect to the first.
+The structure in the frequency-lag ACF is evidence for multiple fringe spacings, corresponding to the many distinct islands of power in the GMRT secondary spectra shown in Figure~\ref{fig:GMRT-sec-spectra}.

-The normalized cross-correlation peak on MJD57971 is $0.22\pm0.01$, which is in the same units as the autocorrelation ($m^2 = 0.91\pm0.01$), allowing for a meaningful and self-consistent comparison.
-The amount of correlated scintillation on the GMRT-ARO baseline on MJD57971 is thus $\sim20\%$.
+The normalized CCF peak on MJD57971 is $\rho=0.22\pm0.01$, which is in the same units as the ACF ($m^2 = 0.91\pm0.01$), allowing for a meaningful and self-consistent comparison.
 There is no detectable correlation on MJD57977.
+The cross-correlation of $\sim 20 \%$ is a crucial and a significant measurement.
+This is not entirely unexpected as, even visually, the dynamic spectra look different between GMRT and ARO on MJD57971 in Figure~\ref{fig:GMRT-dynamic-spectra}.
+Figure~\ref{fig:difference-dynamic-spectra} shows the presence of residual scintillation at both ARO and GMRT, which underpins the low cross-correlation coefficient.